More Expressive Attention with Negative Weights: Enhanced Expressiveness of : A Mechanistic Interpretability Perspective

-Due to its unconstrained attention weights, \name\ enables processes such as deletion or copying, transitioning from a static OV matrix to dynamic query-key products.
-This capability stands as a key advantage of \name, facilitating concurrent processes within a single head, thereby enhancing the models' flexibility and expressiveness.
+Due to unconstrained attention weights, \name\ enables processes such as deletion or copying, shifting from using a static OV matrix to dynamic query-key products.
+This capability is a key advantage of \name, as it facilitates concurrent processes within a single head, thereby enhancing the model's flexibility and expressiveness.

 We trained a Transformer language model with 141 million parameters and a Transformer-like language model using \name\ of the same size, respectively.
 Details regarding the model training can be found in Section~\ref{sec:exp}.
-We studied attention heads' working mechanisms on the indirect object identification (IOI) task~\cite{wang2023interpretability}, where the model is given with a context that includes the names of two people.
+We studied the working mechanisms of attention heads on the indirect object identification (IOI) task~\cite{wang2023interpretability}, where the model is provided with a context that includes the names of two people.
 For instance, given the input ``Christopher and David had a lot of fun at school.
 David gave a ring to,'' ``Christopher'' is the indirect object ($IO$), while ``David'' is the subject ($S$).
-The correct answer in IOI task is always the $IO$, which in this case is ``Christopher.''
+The correct answer in the IOI task is always the $IO$, which in this case is ``Christopher.''
 There are 100 samples in the dataset.

 To identify the most influential attention heads contributing to correct predictions in each model, we employed the path patching algorithm~\cite{wang2023interpretability}.
 We identified two significant heads: the 4th \name\ head in Layer 9 ($\text{CH}_{9.4}$) and the 11th softmax head in Layer 9 ($\text{SH}_{9.11}$).
 These heads accomplish the IOI task through a process of elimination.
 Figure~\ref{fig:head-compare}(a) and (b) illustrate the attention weight patterns for these heads.
-Additionally, we computed the attention weights from the final token to both the $IO$ and $S$ tokens, plotted against the inner product of the heads' outputs and $IO$ and $S$'s individual embedding, as shown in Figure~\ref{fig:head-compare}(c) and (d).
+Additionally, we computed the attention weights from the final token to both the $IO$ and $S$ tokens, plotted against the inner product of the heads' outputs and the individual embeddings of $IO$ and $S$, as shown in Figure~\ref{fig:head-compare}(c) and (d).

 The figures demonstrate that the two heads employ different mechanisms for the elimination process:

 $\text{SH}_{9.11}$ assigns a large weight to the $S$ tokens, with its OV matrix~\cite{elhage2021mathematical} generating a vector that opposes the representation of $S$'s embedding.
 Given that the function of the OV matrix is determined by the trained parameters, $\text{SH}_{9.11}$ also eliminates $IO$s due to its non-negative attention weights toward them.
 This is supported by Pearson correlation coefficient of $-0.21$ between the attention weights and the inner product, suggesting a weak to medium correlation.
 As a result, the non-negative nature of the softmax attention weights limits the performance on the IOI task.